Mandt Bros. Productions

 Apart from their work at Mandt Bros.
 Productions, Neil and Michael are both veteran producers of NBC’s coverage of the 2000 Olympic Games in Sydney and were the producers of the first live MMA fights in Chinese television history.
 Some of Michael’s other live sport credits include: NBA Finals, NFL Pro Bowl, X-Games, US Open Tennis, MLB All Star Game, MLB World Series, and The Match: Tiger Woods vs Phil Mickelson to name a few.

-Neil has directed a number of award-winning short films under the Mandt Bros. banner, which have starred the likes of Bruce Willis, Samuel L. Jackson, Mathew Perry, Justin Timberlake, John Hamm, Seth Meyers, Jamie Foxx, and Will Ferrell to name a few.
+Neil has directed a number of short films under the Mandt Bros. banner, which have starred the likes of Bruce Willis, Samuel L. Jackson, Mathew Perry, Justin Timberlake, John Hamm, Seth Meyers, Jamie Foxx, and Will Ferrell to name a few.
 Neil has also worked as a journalist for Post-Newsweek, CBS and ABC News, where he was the producer of the O.J.
 Simpson Criminal Trial.